-There are no daily bus routine in Vanuatu and buses often pass by 3 to 5 minutes where as there are lots of buses.
-To catch a bus, find a bus stops along the main streets in Port Vila and Luganville and flag one down.
+In Vanuatu, the buses have no fixed schedule or routes.
+If you're on a major road, they'll often pass by 3 to 5 minutes.
+To catch a bus, find a bus stop or clear strip of footpath along the main streets in Port Vila and Luganville and flag one down.
 There are fewer bus stop signs in the rural outskirts, so you're free to just flag them down on any side of the road.
-You cannot get lost or miss a bus to where you are going and that is one thing that is really super good about Vanuatu.
-Bus fare is 150vt per person and for long distance can cost 200vt to 500vt.
+When on the bus, tell the driver where you're going, and he'll let you know when you're there, and take your fare at that time.
+Bus fare is 150vt (Vanuatu currency) per person within city limits, though longer distances can cost 200vt to 500vt.
 Taxi fares are charged according to distance.

 B&T number plates